dakusan/DSQL/Readme.md

 ##Members
 * <div name="Main_Member_Debug">**Debug**</div>
   * If set to true, [query information](#Main_Member_QuerysInfo) is retained, and [error functions](#Main_ErrorFunctions) also output the query parameters and compiled query
+  * This is set to `DSQL::$InitialPrintAndDieOnError` on initialization
 * <div name="Main_Member_PrintAndDieOnError">**PrintAndDieOnError**</div>
   * If true, outputs the error as html and dies.
 Otherwise, throws the appropriate [DSQL exception type](#Main_ErrorFunctions)
   * Default=true